Esitty/Esitty/README.md

 ## Hi there 👋

-MSc Data Analytics student
-Interested in data analysis, machine learning, and business intelligence.
+I am a Master's student in Data Analytics based in Berlin, with a strong interest in using data to solve business and operational problems.

+My work focuses on:
+- Sales performance analysis
+- Customer behavior and churn
+- Forecasting and operational insights

+I combine technical skills (Python, SQL, Excel) with business understanding to generate actionable insights.

 ## 🔧 Tools & Skills